ykwilpodcast/ykwilpodcast.github.io/_posts/2016-06-01-episode-1-buffy-the-vampire-slayer.markdown

 ---

 <img class="bannerPhoto" src="{{ site.url }}/assets/bannerPhoto_buffyTheVampireSlayer.png" />
-*Do you get overly attached to things without any real explanation of why?
-Then this is the podcast for you. **You Know What I Like...?** is a regularly scheduled enthusiastic flailing about another piece of pop culture.*

-*For this first episode, we sat down and talked about one of the most well-loved supernatural TV shows of the late 1990s: **Buffy the Vampire Slayer.***

 <script src="http://www.buzzsprout.com/58982/384942-episode-1-buffy-the-vampire-slayer.js?player=small" type="text/javascript" charset="utf-8"></script>

+For this first episode, we sat down and talked about one of the most well-loved supernatural TV shows of the late 1990s: **Buffy the Vampire Slayer.**

 This month's questions are: